Category Archives: Bavarian Royals

 When World War I started in August of 1914, King Ludwig III sent an official dispatch to Kaiser Wilhelm II in Berlin to express Bavaria’s solidarity.
 Queen Maria Theresia appealed to Bavarian women and girls to support the country and the soldiers at the front by making packages with clothes and food for soldiers and the wounded.
 On February 20, 1918, in the midst of World War I, Ludwig and Maria Theresia celebrated their 50th wedding anniversary by donating ten million marks to charity.

 As World War I progressed, the conditions in Bavaria deteriorated.
 The population was restless, soldiers were dying at the front, women had to work harder and harder in the factories, and food was always scarce.
 Through all of this, the Bavarian royal family remained loyal to Kaiser Wilhelm II.
 On November 7, 1918, King Ludwig III of Bavaria was deposed and the Republic of Bavaria was proclaimed.
-There were mass demonstrations throughout Munich, and Ludwig and his family fled from the Residenz Palace in Munich.
+When mass demonstrations occurred throughout Munich Ludwig and his family fled the Residenz Palace in Munich.
 He was the first of the monarchs in the German Empire to be deposed.

 Ludwig and Maria Theresia first fled to Schloss Anif, near Salzburg, Austria.
 They returned to Bavaria and settled at Schloss Wildenwart in the village of Wildenwart about 80 kilometers southeast of Munich.
-Queen Maria Theresia, aged 69, died at Schloss Wildenwart on February 3, 1919, and was buried in its chapel.
-Shortly afterward, Ludwig, fearing he might be assassinated, fled to Hungary, later moving to Liechtenstein and Switzerland.
+Maria Theresia, aged 69, died at Schloss Wildenwart on February 3, 1919, and was buried in its chapel.
+Ludwig was afraid he might be assassinated, and fled to Hungary, later moving to Liechtenstein and Switzerland.
 He returned to Bavaria in April of 1920 and lived once again at Schloss Wildenwart.
-He remained there until September of 1921 when he took a trip to his Sárvár estate in Hungary.
+He remained there until September 1921 when he took a trip to his Sárvár estate in Hungary.
 He died there on October 18, 1921, at the age of 76.

 On November 5, 1921, Ludwig’s body was returned to Munich along with the remains of his wife.
 They were given a state funeral and were buried in the crypt of the Frauenkirche.
 Despite the abolition of the monarchy, the former King and Queen were laid to rest in the presence of the royal family, the Bavarian government, military personnel, and an estimated 100,000 spectators in the streets.